bmoscon/cryptofeed/README.md

 * Poloniex
 * Upbit

+## National Best Bid/Offer (NBBO)

-Also provides a synthetic NBBO (National Best Bid/Offer) feed that aggregates the best bids and asks from the user specified feeds.
+Cryptofeed also provides a synthetic NBBO (National Best Bid/Offer) feed that aggregates the best bids and asks from the user specified feeds.

 ```python
 from cryptofeed.feedhandler import FeedHandler